 - Amending or withdrawing a submission

-You can also see our page on how to submit an abstract and other FAQs, including the benefits, presentation opportunities and specialty categories.
+You can also see our page on abstract FAQs, including presentation opportunities.

 What to consider before you submit an abstract